In Defense of ARMs

 As we mentioned, the push for "plain vanilla" product by any new agency would likely come at the expense of offering ARMs.
 Some of the "consumer protection" concepts under discussion will require a lender to retain up to a 5% interest in the product (a substantial capital requirement), impose new disclosure and education requirements, and even possibly ascribe certain liability to the lender for any borrower failure.

 This, coupled with other factors which will probably lead many lenders to abandon ARMs.
 (This trend was already evident, to a smaller extent, in 2008).
 A large number of lenders -- perhaps most -- will simply say "We don't offer those products anymore."
-Smaller lenders, in particular, expressed concerned that such restrictions will rob them of their ability to meet their customers' needs.
+Smaller lenders, in particular, expressed concerns that such restrictions will rob them of their ability to meet their customers' needs.
 Although some might approve of the disappearance of ARMs, we should again point out that ARMs present their greatest value when interest rates are relatively high -- a threshold as low as perhaps 8%, give or take.

 The coming need for ARMs